Charlie Collier here. I'd like you to meet my boss, or should I say, my creator,

 - John signed a contract with Zumaya Publications (Austin, TX) for a middle-grade series titled, “The Adventures of Rutherford, Canine Comic.”
-Book 1 will debut in winter of 2019.
+Book 1 will debut in fall of 2020.

 - He also signed a contract with The Wild Rose Press (Adams Basin, NY) for a young adult novel titled, “The Summer of Guinevere.”
-The book will be released in the summer of 2019.
+The book was released in the summer of 2019.

 - John sold a family comedy screenplay, "Coach Dracula," to Dog & Rooster Productions, Studio City, CA. (Sheri Bryant will produce; Greg Aronowitz will direct).
 The film is currently in pre-production.

 - He optioned a family comedy screenplay, "Two-Faced," to Doris Roberts ("Everybody Loves Raymond") Enterprises.
 Ms. Roberts and her manager-son, Michael Cannata, held the rights for three years.

 - John Madormo completed a screenplay adaptation of the middle-grade novel, "The Ghost of Lizard Light" by Elvira Woodruff, for Flatiron Films (producers of the 2000 release, "Pay It Forward," starring Kevin Spacey and Helen Hunt).